cfpb/design-system/docs/components/dropdowns.md

 content_guidelines: ""
 behavior: ""
 accessibility: >-
+  ### Dropdown mobile considerations

-  Keep in mind that dropdowns behave differently on various mobile devices, taking up different amounts of real estate and requiring different interactions.
-Mobile also doesn’t allow for the use of typeahead to navigate quickly to an item in a list, so navigating long lists can be especially cumbersome.
+  * Keep in mind that dropdowns behave differently on various mobile devices, taking up different amounts of real estate and requiring different interactions.

+  * Mobile also doesn’t allow for the use of typeahead to navigate quickly to an item in a list, so navigating long lists can be especially cumbersome.

+  ### Multiselect considerations

   From an accessibility standpoint, browser defaults for multiple select components require the use of a mouse (e.g. holding down the control key and clicking several items).
 The default components are a poor choice for the visually impaired.
 If a multi-select component is desired, use custom JavaScript to make it accessible.
 last_updated: 2020-01-06T20:31:06.632Z